Interim Vice President for Research

-Talking to smart people every day is a highlight of Associate Vice President for Research Guru Rao’s work, as he undertakes building Iowa State’s research strengths and increasing the research impact of the university.
+Talking to smart people every day is a highlight of Interim Vice President for Research Guru Rao’s work, as he undertakes building Iowa State’s research strengths and increasing the research impact of the university.
 Guru focuses on identifying funding opportunities, building relationships with federal and other research sponsors, and working with researchers from across Iowa State to build interdisciplinary and multidisciplinary teams to conduct high-impact research.
-Guru also serves as Iowa State’s research integrity officer, helping to ensure that our research is held to the highest ethical standards.

 Guru worked for 18 years as a researcher and senior research leader at DuPont Pioneer before becoming a professor in 2006 and then Chair of the Roy J. Carver Department of Biochemistry, Biophysics, and Molecular Biology at Iowa State University in 2007.
 He held that position until he joined the Office of the Vice President for Research in 2016.
 He earned his Ph.D. in biochemistry from the University of Mysore in India.